idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 ### Constructor

 All trainers are based on SurrogateTrainer, which provides the necessary interface for saving the surrogate model data.
-All the data meant to be saved is defined in the contructor of the training object.
+All the data meant to be saved is defined in the constructor of the training object.
 In [NearestPointTrainer](NearestPointTrainer.md), the variable `_sample_points` is declared as the necessary surrogate data, see [Trainers](Trainers/index.md) for more information on declaring model data:

 !listing NearestPointTrainer.C re=NearestPointTrainer::NearestPointTrainer.*?^}

-The definition of `_sample_points` is defined in the header file:
+The member variable `_sample_points` is defined in the header file:

 !listing NearestPointTrainer.h start=_sample_points end=_sample_points include-end=true